 Did you know that over two-thirds of Americans are obese or overweight and that number is climbing daily?
-Additionally, did you know it is estimated that 1.8 million people will be diagnosed with cancer in 2018?
+Additionally, did you know it was estimated that 1.9 million people would have been diagnosed with cancer in 2022?

 Those statistics are heart breaking and definitely NO joke!

 There is also plenty of research directly pointing to environmental factors, such as diet and toxins, as the cause of obesity and disease, and the only way to win this war is to change what people are eating!

 Let’s be honest, when people eat healthy, they feel healthy and act healthy.
 Plus, not only does it directly affect their physical health, but it also impacts their emotional health.

 Did you know that over 80% of serotonin is made in the gut?

 Serotonin is the neurotransmitter known to be the biggest contributor to feelings of happiness.
 It also allows people to experience deep sleep.
 So, when someone is eating too many processed foods, they are breaking down the integrity of their gut and inhibiting the production of serotonin.